thakare-om03/100-days-of-fullstack/Day 1/README.md

 # Day 1: Setting up the Environment and Understanding Websites

-In this day's session, I learned how to set up the necessary environment for full-stack development and gained a brief understanding of how websites work.
+In today's session, I focused on setting up the necessary environment for full-stack development and gaining a brief understanding of how websites work.

 ## Topics Covered